RICHARD ROCHESTER

 In Parenthesis

-‘In Parenthesis’ was made in early 2011 and was a reflective piece as I approached the end of my military career.
+Click here to ‘In Parenthesis’ was made in early 2011 (revised in 2023) and was a reflective piece as I approached the end of my military career.
 For a number of reasons the piece provided a rather cathartic emotional release.
-In a way, it invites a directly opposite response to ‘Vessel’ which is an optimistic piece of work.
 The title is borrowed from David Jones’ haunting and epic prose-poem based on his experiences in the First World War.
+Like me, David Jones was an artist who served as a soldier before finding a release through art.
 In his prologue he describes his war years as written in a ‘kind of space between’ and describes the war itself as a parenthesis.
-Similarly, the years of my military service sit somewhat incongruously between leaving Art College and re-engaging with the art making process some twenty years later.
+Similarly, the years of my military service sit somewhat incongruously between leaving Art College and returning to the art making process some twenty plus years later.

-In this work, as with many of my works, I have presented the piece as a kind of riddle with clues in the materials and layered references which are sometimes literal but often deliberately ambiguous to entice the viewers to discover their own meaning.
-The canvas is a British medical stretcher from the First World War and the moths are made from plaster of Paris, traditionally used by both artists and medics.
-Flags, war cemeteries and tented camps are amongst the more literal references.
+In this, as with many of my works, I have presented the piece as a kind of riddle with clues in the materials and layered (and double) references which are sometimes literal but often deliberately ambiguous to entice the viewers to discover their own meaning.
+The canvas is a British medical stretcher from the First World War and the 180 moths are made from plaster of Paris.
+The straps of the stretcher, used to keep it together when folded, resemble parenthesis marks.
+Like the canvas of the stretcher, the plaster of Paris is a material used by both artists and medics alike.
+The moths are pinned, immobile to the canvas.
+Flags, emblems, war cemeteries and tented camps are amongst the more literal references.
+The frame is made from mahogany; traditionally used to make campaign chests for military officers.
+The brass cabinet corners echo this theme and suggest encasement and the 'boxing off' of difficult themes.
+This is reinforced by the glass front to suggests a museum cabinet; reflecting how swiftly the major episodes of our life become consigned to history.

 Wherefore Art Thou